 Back to all Project Ideas / Clear Out The Clutter

-We don’t always think about it, but dust comes from our clothes, our skin, and various other items we use during the day.
-It also, importantly, contains dust mites and cockroach dander (yes, it’s true!) that can be very harmful to breathe, especially to kids with asthma or other respiratory problems.
+We don’t always think about it, but dust is not just gray clouds that magically appear.
+It comes from our clothes, skin, and other items we use during the day.
+It also contains dust mites and cockroach dander (yes, it’s true!) that can be very harmful to breathe, especially to kids with asthma or other respiratory problems.

-Nearly one in every 13 school-age kids suffer from asthma.
-The EPA’s Tools for Schools Indoor Air Quality program gives tips for keeping a healthy classroom, and one of the simplest and most crucial steps is to clean out the clutter.
-Those corner piles of paper and decorations and science experiments serve as great collection areas for dust—not to mention their tendency to block daylight from windows and get in the way of air conditioning and heating vents.
+Nearly one in every 13 school-age kids has asthma (Asthma and Allergy Foundation of America).
+The Environmental Protection Agency’s Tools for Schools Indoor Air Quality program gives tips for keeping a healthy classroom, and one of the simplest and most crucial steps is to clean out the clutter.
+Those corner piles of paper, decorations, and science experiments serve as great collection areas for dust—not to mention their tendency to block daylight from windows and get in the way of air conditioning and heating vents.
 Clean them out, and your classroom will be automatically easier to keep clean and healthy.

 - Interview your school’s custodial and maintenance staff to understand what green cleaning and health and safety practices are in place.

-- The EPA’s Tools for Schools Indoor Air Quality program has teacher resources on their web site, including a “Classroom Checklist” with tips for cleanliness.
+- The Environmental Protection Agency's Tools for Schools Indoor Air Quality program has teacher resources on their web site, including a “Classroom Checklist” with tips for cleanliness.

-- Find more information from the American Lung Association about asthma and the sources that can trigger symptoms, and take a look at resources from Mom’s Clean Air Force that profile asthma triggers that could impact students and staff.
+- Take a look at resources from Mom’s Clean Air Force about asthma triggers that could impact students and staff.